 What makes the difference between a Deferred and Postponed Retirement?

-It has to do if you were eligible to take an immediate MRA+10 retirement before you separated from service.
+The difference has to do with whether or not you were eligible to take an immediate MRA+10 retirement before you separated from service.

 If you *were* eligible to do an immediate MRA+10 retirement when you left – you *can* do a Postponed Retirement.